 This microwave has a push button door, making access easy, and also features a large LED digital display and clearly labeled control panel.
 The interior light makes it easy to see how your food is doing, and the removable 10 inch turntable offers flexibility if you need to use rectangular cookware that wouldn’t work with the rotation feature.

-An Amazon Choice for compact microwaves, the Black+Decker costs just $74.99 and is shipped free in the US.
-It is a dash smaller than the Toshiba, with a little less power and a little less capacity.
-Both seem to perform well, but the Black+Decker does seem to suffer a little from its lack of heft, in that the microwave may move when you push the button to open the door.
+This microwave also weighs just 25.4 pounds and is very small, making it super easy to relocate and to mount to keep counter space clear.
+A dash smaller than the Toshiba, the Black+Decker also has a little less power and a little less capacity.
+Both seem to perform well, but the Black+Decker suffers from its lack of heft; the microwave may move when you push the button to open the door.
 This is easily cured by putting a rubber shelf liner beneath the unit or cutting up a liner to put under the oven’s feet.

-The other thing differentiating the Black+Decker from the Toshiba is noise.
-While both seem to operate quite quietly, the Black+Decker is a chirpy machine, with lots of beeps that can’t be disabled.
+Both microwaves operate quite quietly in terms of the microwave and fan, but the Black+Decker is a chirpy machine, with lots of beeps that can’t be disabled.
 The Toshiba beeps a lot less in general and has the option of a silent mode.
-In terms of safety, beeps can be very helpful, but for the noise sensitive, the Toshiba definitely wins.

 Free eBook: Simple Steps to a Greener Home